Markieff Morris: Los Angeles Lakers (2020–2021)

 Morris was signed by the Los Angeles Lakers on February 23, 2020, using the $1.75 million disabled player exemption they were granted to replace DeMarcus Cousins.
 The Lakers advanced in the playoffs to the conference semifinals against Houston.
-In Game 2 win, off the bench, the veteran forward contributed 16 points in 23 minutes and shot 6-of-8 from the field and 4-of-5 from beyond the arc.
+In a Game 2 win, off the bench, Morris contributed 16 points in 23 minutes and shot 6-of-8 from the field and 4-of-5 from beyond the arc.
 In the second half of Game 3, Lakers head coach Frank Vogel countered the Rockets small-ball lineup by starting Morris in place of JaVale McGee and moving Anthony Davis to center.
 Morris remained a starter for the remainder of the series, which the Lakers won 4–1.
 The Lakers won the 2020 NBA Finals in six games, earning Morris his first championship.
-Morris re-signed with the Lakers for the 2020–21 season.
+He re-signed with the Lakers for the 2020–21 season.

 Miami Heat (2021–2022)

 On August 6, 2021, Morris signed a one-year, veteran's minimum contract with the Miami Heat.

-Morris was fined $50,000 for initiating an altercation by hitting Nikola Jokić in a game on November 8, 2021.
-Morris suffered a neck injury during the altercation after Jokić shoved him from behind, and he was later diagnosed with whiplash.
-On March 11, 2022, Morris received medical clearance to return to playing.
+Morris was fined $50,000 for initiating an altercation by hitting Nikola Jokić in a game against the Denver Nuggets on November 8, 2021.
+Morris suffered a neck injury during the altercation after Jokić shoved him from behind, and Morris was later diagnosed with whiplash.
+On March 11, 2022, he received medical clearance to return to playing.